 Fig. 12 leads to Fig. 13, where the layout is analogous but the resolution different.

-A yellow horizontal rectangle becomes a blue vertical one and then a red area the opposing directions approach equivalence.
+Moving upward from the bottom, a yellow horizontal rectangle becomes a blue vertical one and then a red area where the opposing directions approach equivalence.

-Moving upward from the bottom, the vertical line guides a development of the composition that shows the three colors and the opposing directions generating different and complementary situations that are then encompassed in the large square to be glimpsed between the two horizontal lines.
+The vertical line guides a development of the composition that shows the three colors and the opposing directions generating different and complementary situations.

-The square form appears to be torn between the blue rectangle, which pushes it from inside toward the right, and the yellow and red rectangles, that pull it from outside toward the left.
+Equivalence is attained for an instant in the large white-blue square to be glimpsed between the two horizontal lines.
+The square appears to be torn between the blue rectangle, which pushes it from inside toward the right, and the yellow and red rectangles, that pull it from outside toward the left.

 Composition 1 with Red

-In comparison with Fig. 13, the vertical line typical of compositional layout B is shifted still further toward the center of the canvas.
+In comparison with Fig. 13, the vertical line typical of compositional Layout B is shifted still further toward the center of the canvas.
 Starting from the red plane and following the lower horizontal line, space opens up toward the right while being simultaneously pushed upward by the vertical, thus giving rise to a square area divided into a number of sections (Fig. 14 Diagram A).

 The proportions of the small red plane are similar to those of the whole canvas.
 When we contemplate the variety present in the large square field, the red accent calls out to concentrate the manifold into a synthesis.
 It appears to be color more than equivalence of horizontal and vertical (the square) that works in this composition to maintain the unity of a space which diversifies and multiply.